NY Waterway crew rescues helicopter pilot

 The North Hudson Lawyers’ Club Foundation is accepting applications for the 2019 North Hudson Lawyers’ Club Foundation Scholarship.
 The purpose of the scholarship is to encourage and advance the next generation of leaders of North Hudson County by providing financial assistance to motivated high school seniors intent on pursuing a college degree.

-Applicants must account for appropriate academic standards (submit high school transcript); demonstrate financial need (submit FAFSA and College Award Letter); and be bona fide residents of Guttenberg, North Bergen, Union City, Weehawken, and West New York, attending Hudson County Schools of Technology, Memorial High School, North Bergen High School, Union City High School, or Weehawken High School.
+Applicants must account for appropriate academic standards (submit high school transcript), demonstrate financial need (submit FAFSA & College Award Letter) and be a bona fide residents of Guttenberg, North Bergen, Union City, Weehawken, and West New York attending Hudson County Schools of Technology, Memorial High School, North Bergen High School, Union City High School, or Weehawken High School.

-Applicants must plan to attend college for the upcoming academic year beginning September 2019 (fall semester) and provide two (2) current letters of recommendation.
+Applicants must plan to attend college for the upcoming academic year commencing September 2019 (Fall Semester) and provide two (2) current Letters of Recommendation.

-To obtain a copy of the application, students can email the North Hudson Lawyers’ Club Foundation Scholarship Committee at firstname.lastname@example.org or seek a copy from their high school counselor.
+To obtain a copy of the application, students can email the North Hudson Lawyers’ Club Foundation Scholarship Committee at email@example.com or seek a copy from their high school counselor.
 All applicants must scan and email applications on or before June 1, 2019.
-For questions, email the foundation or contact Eloisa V. Castillo, Esq. at 2006 Kennedy Blvd., Suite 201, Union City, New Jersey 07087
+For questions, please email us or contact Eloisa V. Castillo, Esq. at 2006 Kennedy Blvd., Suite 201, Union City, New Jersey 07087